What are the CARB Anti-Idling Regulations?

 California’s CARB is putting regulations in place in order to prepare for a mandatory 480 VAC powering infrastructure that must be in place at all facilities by 2024.
-CARB indicates that diesel-powered reefers represent approximately 25% of total PM2.5 diesel emissions (making reefer pollution #3 after truck and train diesel engines).
-As a result, CARB will ban diesel-powered reefer units starting in 2025, so steps must be taken now to prepare for these changes.
+CARB indicates that truck diesel-powered reefers represent approximately 25% of total PM2.5 diesel emissions (making reefer pollution #3 after truck and train diesel engines).
+As a result, CARB will ban truck diesel-powered reefer units starting in 2025, so steps must be taken now to prepare for these changes.

 The following timeline shows basic CARB requirements that will impact reefer use over the next few years:

 - All reefers operating in California must register with CARB

 - All new reefers must use refrigerant that is less than 2,200 GWP